-5.46 There are a number of routes in the Neighbourhood Area that could be improved for walkers and cyclists.
-The most important of these, identified by the community during this stage of consultation, and previous stages, is the need to upgrade the footbridge from Steppey Lane into Lesbury Village.
+There are a number of routes in the Neighbourhood Area that could be improved for walkers and cyclists.
+The most important of these, identified by the community during consultation is the need to upgrade the footbridge from Steppey Lane into Lesbury Village.
 This is a vital pedestrian link for residents and was restored in 2009 after flood damage in 2008.
 The current bridge does not provide disabled access due to the steps.
 Many people use the bridge when walking to the local school.
 Also, it is a particularly valued 'off road' route in the local area as it connects to the riverside walk to Foxton on one bank of the river and provides access to the riverbank for people with fishing rights on the opposite bank of the river.
 It has the potential to provide a viable Greenway from Alnmouth, Warkworth and Amble to the railway station.